holidayextras/partner-api-docs/site/hxapi/upgrades/index.md

 [API Docs](/hxapi/) > [Product Upgrades](/hxapi/upgrades)

 ## Upgrades Availability Request

+Upgrades are currently only supported for parking, hotel and lounge bookings.
 Upgrades can be requested on a per product basis.

 #### Method